UP | HOME

 1. Life is violent.

-2. No amount of pain can ever justify any amount of pleasure.
+2. No amount of pleasure can ever justify any amount of pain.

 3. Negative Utilitarian Hedonism is objectively the best moral system.